lykamarcelino/team05_unr_react_app/README.md

 The project notes will be updated as changes are made to the project.

    **Date:** 3/15/2020

-   **Note:**
+    Note:
     - This Repository includes the new React app for the Sales Forecasting project
     - The connected page is the page that is currently displayed
     - The login page should be the first page that is displayed, and after clicking the button the user should be prompted to log in: This is not functional!
     - Upon running, the main page is shown: this is currently not connected to the other main Sales Forecasting application
     - Cosmetic changes will be made later

    **Date:** 3/21/2020

-   **Note:**
+    Note:
     - The connected page is the page that is currently displayed
     - Each page has a basic layout for what the page is going to look like
     - The user tab has the test connection for connecting to the old application

+   **Date:** 3/29/2020

+      Note:
+        - The connected page is the page that is currently displayed
+        - The login page now has the connect to QuickBooks button functioning
+        - The redirect after logging in goes to the Oauth page of the React app,
+        - This will have to hit the /oauth2redirect endpoint in the old application to set the session realmId, authCode, and tokens
+        - Various cosmetic changes to pages